 The math isn’t complicated.
 Taxes rely mainly on addition and subtraction, and most software programs even remove that burden.

 The overall chance of being audited by the IRS stands at less than 1 percent, so for most people, that falls into the not-in-my-lifetime category.
 Yet tax anxiety remains real and prevalent.
 Understanding taxes is one step in reducing your anxiety.

 It can also help reduce your tax burden.
 A win-win for sure.
 Here are three important things to consider:

 1. Understanding Taxes Isn't Difficult

-Not for most of us.
-We don’t need to understand thousands of pages of laws, opinions, and case history.
-What we need to understand are the basics.
+Provided you’re not a financial professional or accountant, you probably don’t need to understand thousands of pages of laws, opinions, and case history.
+What you need to understand are the basics.
 For example, what is reportable income?
 What are deductible expenses?
 Why are they deductible?

 If you understand why an expense is deductible, you’ll have a big leg up.
 It helps you see what else you might also be able to deduct.

 Especially for business owners and the self-employed, you begin to see how taxes are a factor in your decision-making process.
 You think about what expenses might be considered reasonable and necessary because you know how they are evaluated.

 2. Understanding Taxes Helps You Avoid Mistakes

 Have you ever found yourself saying, “I should have known better”?
 Perhaps not in relation to taxes, but this can certainly apply to them.